Hitting the speed bag is not just for boxers – it’s a fun workout

-There’s a multitude of speciality punches and techniques you can use (including elbows).
+There’s a multitude of specialty punches and techniques you can use (including elbows).
 But for beginner, a good next step in complexity is the fist roll.
 Instead of the triplet rhythm, you’ll move in close, and roll your right and left fists over each, and hit the bag with each hand in an alternating fashion.
 Because you’re in close, the bag will rebound off the back of the board only a single time, and you’ll punch again.
-This is a fast technique, and sounds like a machine gun when you are doing it right.
+This is a fast technique and sounds like a machine gun when you are doing it right.

 Once you’ve mastered that, try seamlessly mixing the two techniques.
 Can you flow from one technique to the next without missing a beat?